Theses

 Unsorted theses on various topics.
 Mostly undercooked.

-One of the most persistently frustrating phrases used amongst indigenous peoples of the West is something to the effect of “There’s no word for profit in our language.”
+One of the most persistently frustrating phrases used amongst indigenous peoples of the West is something to the effect of: "There's no word for profit in our language."
 Other frequent candidates are words like sell, sovereignty, or ownership.
 Such sentiments are usually expressed to paint difference between indigenous ways of life and Western, typically capitalist, systems.
+The notion implicit to such talk is that these concepts are so foreign to indigenous peoples that they are simply incapable of describing them.

 It is often second-language speakers whom I hear making these sorts of comments.
-It is typically those who have an early conversational fluency, which equips them with sufficient confidence to make claims about the fundamental differences of cultural cognition.
-The sort of person who makes these claims also usually speaks only English fluently, was raised in a Western paradigm, and aside from English speaks only his particular indigenous language with any degree of proficiency.
-Learning any other language is, for many people, the first access to a different way of thinking about the world.
-It is thus natural that the significant affect of that experience becomes extrapolated into somewhat grander claims amongst those of a certain political persuasion, or else those who are reacting against their marginalisation by aggressively asserting indigenous identity.
+It is typically those who have an early conversational fluency in their own language, which equips them with sufficient confidence to make bold claims about the fundamental differences of cultural cognition.
+Usually, this sort of person speaks only English fluently, was raised in a Western paradigm, and aside from English speaks only his own particular indigenous language with any degree of proficiency.
+To a certain extent, the resulting attitude is to be expected.
+Learning another language is, for many, the first access to a different way of thinking about the world.
+It is natural that the significant affect of that experience becomes extrapolated into somewhat grander anthropological theories.
+Moreover, it is especially to be expected amongst those of a certain political persuasion, or those reacting against marginalisation by aggressively asserting indigenous identity.

-Assertion of indigenous semantic exclusivity can also lead to frankly ridiculous claims of the Sapir-Whorf kind.
-Benjamin Lee Whorf, who studied the Hopi language under the guidance of Edward Sapir in the 1950s, concluded, largely because of an imperfect understanding of the different Hopi ways of talking about time, that the Hopi fundamentally did not experience (or perhaps were incapable of experiencing) time in the same way as Europeans.
+Assertion of indigenous semantic exclusivity can also lead to absurd and supernatural claims of the Sapir-Whorf kind.
+Benjamin Lee Whorf, who studied the Hopi language under the guidance of Edward Sapir in the 1950s, concluded, largely because of an imperfect understanding of the different Hopi ways of talking about time, that the Hopi fundamentally did not experience (or worse, were incapable of experiencing) time in the same way as Europeans.
 This strain of argument, especially as it relates to temporality, seems particularly attractive to social media new-age types; crystals, vibrations, etc—not to mention some indigenous people who, disconnected from the lore and cosmology of their culture, adopt hippie caricatures of other indigenous cultures and nonsensically map them onto their own.
-One will often see Māori on TikTok talking about how our ancestors “knew about sacred vibrations”, or similarly absurd, imported concepts.
+One will occasionally see Māori on TikTok talking about how our ancestors “knew about sacred vibrations”, or similarly absurd, imported concepts.
+The argument, often based on specious linguistic evidence, is ever: if you can’t talk about it, you don’t experience it!
 These sorts of conceptions imagine indigenous peoples as something akin to magical, time-travelling elves; as the four-dimensional squid-things in the film Arrival (2016).
-It is not a comparison, I think, that does indigenous people credit.
-If there is another iwi (I reckon Ngāpuhi) who knows the secret of time travel, we’re yet to hear about it down in Ngāti Toa!
+It is not a comparison, I believe, that does indigenous people credit.
+If there is another iwi (I reckon Ngāpuhi) that knows the secret of time travel, we’re yet to hear about it down in Ngāti Toa!

-I have not yet seen evidence that it is totally, utterly semantically impossible for any one language to express an idea that another can; given infinite phonemes, speaker identity, inflection, cosmological explication, tone, et cetera.
-The mere fact that we can discuss complex cultural concepts in indigenous societies using the English language is disproof of such claims.
-The danger of fetishising our indigenous languages as fundamentally different and semantically firewalled from settler languages is the loss of access to deep cultural knowledge and metaphysics, which one uncovered when one learns the strategies that a language takes to talk about topics that are not intuitive to it.
-Hence, fluent or native speakers of indigenous languages are less likely to make these sorts of claims; one more often hears “It’s hard to explain… it’s kind of like ______, except with a sense of ______.”
-The skill, profundity, and mastery of these speakers’ ability to express similarity, not difference, is the real treasure of knowing an indigenous linguistic worldview.
+This communication, I argue, is the lesson from the failure of Sapir and Whorf.
+I know of no evidence that suggests that it is totally, utterly semantically impossible for any one language to express an idea that another can; given infinite phonemes, speaker identity, inflection, cosmological explication, tone, et cetera.
+The mere fact that one can discuss complex cultural concepts from indigenous societies using the English language is disproof of such theories.
+The danger of fetishising our own indigenous languages as fundamentally different and semantically firewalled from settler languages is the loss of access to our deep cultural knowledge and metaphysics.
+An indigenous person discovers these things when she learns the strategies within her language to talk about topics that are not intuitive to it.
+It is in the feeling of a language flexing, bending, and working hard to express something foreign that a tongue’s speaker truly learns its nature.
+Hence, fluent or native speakers of indigenous languages are less likely to say their language lacks a term.
+More often, one hears from such people: "It's hard to explain... it's kind of like ______, except with a sense of ______."
+The skill, profundity, and mastery of native speakers is apparent in their ability to communicate similarity, not difference.
+This, I believe, is the real treasure of an indigenous linguistic worldview.

 In Answer to the Question: Should We Use Speculative or Narrative Writing in Science?